-- The majority of the site is in Flood Zone 3. - Foul & surface water drains cross the site and wastewater and surface water pumping stations are currently located on the site. - The surroundings include several Conservation Areas, and the Lido (a Grade II Listed Building) is opposite the site on the seafront. - The multi-storey car park currently provides space for 430 cars. - There are complex access rights to neighbouring retail and residential areas. - Development proposals will need to address 'Right of Light' issues with neighbouring properties.
+- The majority of the site is in Flood Zone 3.
+The site is therefore at a high risk of coastal flooding and the SFRA states that climate change will have a significant impact on this site with Flood Zone 3 covering the whole site in the future.
+Therefore development in this location would place additional people at risk of flooding.
+This site was included in the SDWLP Flood Risk Sequential and Exception Test which was informed by the Level 2 SFRA (2020).
+This concluded that both parts of the Exception Test had been satisfied for the site to be allocated.
+At the planning application stage Part b) of the Exception Test will need to be reapplied to take into account more detailed information about the proposed development and the specific mitigation proposed through a site specific Flood Risk Assessment. - Foul & surface water drains cross the site and wastewater and surface water pumping stations are currently located on the site. - The surroundings include several Conservation Areas, and the Lido (a grade II Listed Building) is opposite the site on the seafront - There are complex access rights to neighbouring retail and residential areas. - Development proposals will need to address 'Right of Light' issues with neighbouring properties.